 "It's OK, Mamie," says fellow student Sarah Sligar.
 Speaking from experience, her simple reassurance goes a long way.

 Both women attend Rogers State University, located in Claremore, Okla.
-They have traveled to Dallas for one of several 5-day conferences across the country specifically designed by the Campus Ministry of Campus Crusade for Christ to help college students grow in their faith.
+They have traveled to Dallas for one of several 5-day conferences across the country specifically designed by the Campus Ministry of Cru to help college students grow in their faith.

 Immediately Applying Conference Lessons

 A unique aspect of these conferences is the Day of Outreach, an opportunity for thousands of students to apply what they are learning and to serve others.

 Today Mamie and Sarah agreed to represent New Hope Community Church, a local partner with the conference, by distributing packs of free school supplies and talking to people in the church's neighborhood about Jesus.
 New Hope ministers in a racially and economically-mixed part of Dallas' East side.